K-dash/nblm-rs/docs/cli/sources.md

   --source-name "$SOURCE_NAME"
 ```

-### Notes
+!!! warning "Deletion is Permanent"
     - Deletion is permanent and cannot be undone
     - The full source resource name is required (not just the source ID)
     - Multiple sources can be deleted in a single command

 ## Common Patterns